 - The fastest reductions in diarrhea deaths in children under five were in East Asia, Tropical Latin America, and Andean Latin America (>66 percent reduction).24 - The largest absolute reductions in diarrhea death rates occurred in sub-Saharan African countries, where the mortality rate was reduced by more than 100 deaths per 100,000 in western Sub-Saharan Africa (from 566 to 274 deaths per 100,000), eastern sub-Saharan Africa (from 271 to 116 deaths per 100,000), and central sub-Saharan Africa (from 347 to 146 deaths per 100,000).25 - Diarrhea deaths have decreased, but incidence has decreased at a slower rate than diarrhea-related deaths.26 Infections are still a major problem.
 That means we need to get better at preventing-not just treating-diarrhea episodes through integrated public health approaches, including treatment, better availability of clean water and sanitation, and vaccination programs. - Most importantly, our progress proves that success is possible.
 Since 2006, worldwide diarrhea deaths in children under five years have declined even faster than the overall under-five death rate.
-That huge drop in deaths shows what can happen when we prioritize addressing diarrhea in children.27 of child deaths due to diarrhea occur in two countries-India and Nigeria28
+That huge drop in deaths shows what can happen when we prioritize addressing diarrhea in children.27

-The top to countries where the most diarrnea deaths among children occur, 2016-
+The top 10 countries where the most diarrhea deaths among children occur, 2016 29

 Rank Country Number of deaths of children <5

 1 Nigeria 97,854

 2 India 66,157

 3 Pakistan 31,687

 4 Democratic Republic of the Congo 18,788

 5 Ethiopia 14,997

 6 Niger 13,850

 7 Chad 13,185

 8 Madagascar 11,647

 9 Mali 11,386

 10 Cote d'Ivoire 9,916